Head of Laboratory

 He received his BSc in Physics from University of Pune, India and his MSc in Physics from California State University Northridge, USA.
 His Master thesis was based on STM and the study of the work function change of Graphene on copper and Nitrogen-doped graphene on copper.

 He received his BSc in Physics from the University of Luxembourg.
 His BSc thesis was carried out in the Laboratory for Energy Materials, headed by Prof. Phillip Dale, and focused on electrochemical deposition of Cu layers and on optimizing their morphology.
+He is now doing is PhD with Prof Philip Dale.

 Bernd Uder started in April 2019 as technical staff at the University of Luxembourg to support research activities of the Physics and Materials Science Research Unit.